varun-kumar1248/OS/README.md

    h.
 Sleep for a random duration to simulate eating.

    i.
 Put down right fork: Signal the forks semaphore for the right fork.
+   #13-> IMPLEMENTATION OF VARIOUS MEMORY ALLOCATION STRATEGIES:-

+ALGORITHM STEPS:-

+1) Start the program.

+2) Allocate memory statically:

+   a.
+Declare a global variable (e.g., globalVar) with a fixed size and value.
+This demonstrates static memory allocation.

+3) Define a function stackAllocationExample():

+   a.
+Inside the function, declare a local variable (e.g., stackVar) with a fixed size and value.

+   b.
+Print the value of stackVar, which demonstrates stack allocation.

+4) Define a function heapAllocationExample():

+   a.
+Inside the function, declare a pointer to an integer (e.g., heapVar).

+   b.
+Allocate memory for heapVar on the heap using malloc.

+   c.
+Set a value for heapVar.

+   d.
+Print the value of heapVar, which demonstrates heap allocation.

+   e.
+Release the allocated memory using free.

+5) In the main function:

+   a.
+Call the stackAllocationExample function.

+   b.
+Call the heapAllocationExample function.

+6)End the program.

    j.
 Output that the philosopher put down the right fork.